Are you wondering how many days you should schedule for your Disney World trip?

 Also keep in mind that you could explore each of the 4 main parks for days and still find new things to see (especially Magic Kingdom and Epcot).

-Ticket prices go down at Disney World the more days you buy
+Ticket prices go down at Disney World the more days you buy.
+They also change based on the dates.

 So how many nights should I stay for?

-To help you figure out your optimal length of stay, you’ll want to add up the minimum number of days you’ll need to see and do everything you want, and then you’ll need to add at least two travel days to that (depending on where you are and how long it takes you to get to Disney).
+To help you figure out your optimal length of stay, you’ll want to add up the minimum number of days you’ll need to see and do everything you want, and then you’ll need to add at least two travel days to that (depending on where you are, how you’re traveling, and how long it takes you to get to Disney).
 Then you may want to add in days for relaxation, to visit other Orlando area attractions, etc.

 Once you’ve decided on what you’d like to do at Disney, you can use the following equation to determine the number of nights you want to book, or you can pick from the info below that.